ohfunc/ohfunc.github.io/content/posts/debugging-me-part-2.md

 ## Leading Teams

 <!--
-One of the most common things a team leader does is to build consensus.
-This may mean you drive the process from start to finish, or you just give it a gentle push in the right direction to speed it up

 When a team member asks you for advice, it’s usually pretty exciting because you’re finally getting the chance to fix something!
 That’s exactly what you did for years before moving into a leadership position, so you usually go leaping into solution mode, but that is the last place you should be.
 The person asking for advice typically doesn’t want you to solve her problem, but rather to help her solve it, and the easiest way to do this is to ask her questions.

-a single, carefully considered adjustment can have gigantic effects.
-Ben tries to use this technique when managing people.
-He imagines his team as flying around in a great blimp, headed slowly and surely in a certain direction.
-Instead of micromanaging and trying to make continuous course corrections, he spends most of his week carefully watching and listening.
-At the end of the week he makes a small chalk mark in a precise location on the blimp, then gives a small but critical "tap" to adjust the course.

-You don’t have to know all the answers to help remove roadblocks, but it usually helps to know the people who do.
-In many cases, knowing the right person is more valuable than knowing the right answer.

 Individual successes and failures are a bit different.
 It’s one thing to laud individual successes, but looking to assign individual blame in the case of failure is a great way to divide a team and discourage risk taking across the board.
 It’s OK to fail, but fail as a team and learn from your failures.
 If an individual succeeds, praise him in front of the team.
 If an individual fails, give constructive criticism in private.